 Google discovered that the key to high-performing teams is psychological safety.1 Harvard professor Noam Wesserman discovered that 65% of startups fail due to co-founder conflict2.
 Finally, innovation strategist Dev Patnaik discovered that the biggest differentiator of innovative companies was their ability to connect with their customers3

 The common denominator to these discoveries?
-Their solution involves realizing empathy.
+Their antidote involves realizing empathy.

 Anonymous / Manager / Female / 50s